Our Story

 Moving To Our Home - Gates Memorial Library

 The clinic’s next chapter of growth came in 2001, when a federal grant secured by Vermont Senator Jim Jeffords, along with generous community support, enabled Good Neighbor Health Clinic to secure a permanent home.
 The historic Gates Memorial Library, a neo-Gothic revival building listed in the National Register of Historic Places, was lovingly restored and transformed into a warm, welcoming health center in downtown White River Junction.
-Today, this beautifully restored space continues to house the Good Neighbor Health Clinic, where compassionate care is provided to even more individuals.
+Today, this beautifully restored space continues to house the Good Neighbor Health Clinic, where compassionate care is provided to more individuals each year.
 From its humble beginnings to its present-day impact, Good Neighbor Health Clinic remains committed to delivering free, high-quality medical and dental care to Upper Valley residents facing financial hardship.

 2001